Hylda Sims 1932-2020

 Judges: Gillian Allnutt, Moniza Alvi, Gillian Clarke (2008), UA Fanthorpe, Katherine Gallagher, Jackie Kay, Mimi Khalvati, Carole Satyamurti, Myra Schneider, Penelope Shuttle…

 Dilys Wood is the founder, organiser and guiding light of the Network.
-She is assisted by a Committee of 8, including one Consultant and one (very) part-time administrator – women poets, all, and our Membership Secretary.
+She is assisted by a Committee, including one Consultant and one (very) part-time administrator – women poets, all, and our Membership Secretary.

-Kate Foley, Wendy French, Katherine Gallagher, Joy Howard, Kaye Lee, Ruth O’Callaghan, Myra Schneider, Hylda Sims, Anne Stewart…
+Kate Foley, Wendy French, Katherine Gallagher, Joy Howard, Kaye Lee, Myra Schneider, Anne Stewart…

 Founder & Organiser: Dilys Wood